 Gilead quarterly profit falls as COVID antiviral sales decrease

 The biotech company said adjusted quarterly profit fell 13% to $1.58 per share, which also topped the average analyst estimate of $1.52.
-Quarterly net income fell to 91 cents per share from $1.21 per share.
+Net income fell to 91 cents per share from $1.21 per share.

-Sales of COVID-19 treatment remdesivir, which is sold under the brand name Veklury, fell 46% to $445 million, exceeding analysts' estimates of $390 million.
+Sales of COVID-19 treatment remdesivir, which is sold under the brand name Veklury, fell 46% to $445 million, but still came in ahead of analysts' estimates of $390 million.

+"Sales declined as hospitalization rates declined in most geographies," Gilead Chief Commercial Officer Johanna Mercier said on a conference call, adding the company remains ready to supply Veklury if needed.

-The cancer drug Trodelvy - shown in a recent trial to modestly delay tumor growth in women with the most common form of breast cancer - saw sales rise 79% to $159 million.
+Cancer drug Trodelvy - shown in a recent trial to modestly delay tumor growth in women with the most common form of breast cancer - saw sales rise 79% to $159 million.
+Sales of Gilead's cancer cell therapies rose by a robust 68% to $368 million.

 (Reporting By Deena Beasley Editing by Bill Berkrot)